gdbroman/broman.blog/_posts/2020/2020-11-03-not-wanting-something.md

 ---
-title: "Not Wanting: Better Than Having"
+title: "Not Wanting: Better Than Having?"
 permalink: not-wanting-something
 ---

-Having it means another background program running in your brain.
+*Having it* means another background program in the brain.

 Thinking about it, taking care of it, worrying about it, etc.

-*Not* wanting it, closes the loop.
+*Not wanting it*, closes the loop.

 Or so minimalists, and tangential nutcases such as myself, would argue.

 Is this simply fear of commitment manifesting?

-As long as it's only applied to *stuff*, and not people, it seems healthy.
+As long as this thinking is only applied to *stuff*, and not people, it seems healthy.

 I'm not sure.